yucwan/spring-actions/README.md

 GitHub Actions should be enabled automatically after you push `.github/workflow/spring.yml` to GitHub.
 If you create this file in the browser, your action should have already run.

-To verify your action has been enable, click **Actions** tab on GitHub repository page:
+To verify your action has been enabled, click **Actions** tab on GitHub repository page:

 ![](media/actions.png)